 The Company has the option to first assess qualitative factors to determine whether it is necessary to perform the quantitative impairment test.
 If the Company elects this option and believes, as a result of the qualitative assessment, that it is more-likely-than-not that the carrying value of goodwill is not recoverable, the quantitative impairment test is required; otherwise, no further testing is required.
-Alternatively, the Company may elect to not first assess qualitative factors and immediately perform the quantitative impairment test, the company compares the fair value of its reporting units to their carrying values of the net assets assigned to the reporting units exceed the fair values of the reporting units on impairment loss equal to the difference would be recorded.
+Alternatively, the Company may elect to not first assess qualitative factors and immediately perform the quantitative impairment test.
+In the quantitative test, the Company compares the fair value of its reporting units to their carrying values.
+If the carrying values of the net assets assigned to the reporting units exceed the fair values of the reporting units an impairment loss equal to the difference would be recorded.

 Definite-lived intangible assets, including client relationships, are amortized over the pattern in which the economic benefits of the intangible assets are utilized and reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets or asset group may not be recoverable.
 Determination of recoverability is based on an estimate of undiscounted future cash flows resulting from the use of the asset, which requires the use of customer attrition rates and other assumptions.
-In the event that such cash flows are not expected to be sufficient to recover the carrying amount of the definite-lived intangible assets, the definite-lived intangible assets are writtendown to their fair values.
+In the event that such cash flows are not expected to be sufficient to recover the carrying amount of the definite-lived intangible assets, the definite-lived intangible assets are written-down to their fair values.